Communities

 You could just try using Chrome's user agent in Firefox to see if your hypothesis holds water.

-Quasímodo‭ wrote 12 months ago
+Quasímodo‭ wrote about 1 year ago

 You could just try using Chrome's user agent in Firefox to see if your hypothesis holds water.